zenetio/DeepRL-Robotic/README.md

 This project is based on the Nvidia open source project "jetson-reinforcement" developed by [Dustin Franklin](https://github.com/dusty-nv).

+You can see the video of this project [here](https://youtu.be/vxcCQmZHcXA).

 ## Hardware
 - Nvidia Jetson TX2